microsoft/msphpsql/buildscripts/README.md

 In addition to the log files in `C:\php-sdk`, you can examine the contents of `C:\php-sdk\phpsdk-build-task.bat`, which is overwritten every time you run the build scripts.

-#### Setting alternative destination for drivers
+#### Testing mode and/or setting alternative destination

-If your main goal is to build the drivers, and/or there is no need to keep the `php-sdk` directory around, you can invoke `py builddrivers.py` with the necessary command-line arguments plus `--DESTPATH=<some valid path>`, which is **None** by default.
-Note that this option is not available in the interactive mode.
+If your main goal is to build the drivers for testing, and/or there is no need to keep the `php-sdk` directory around, you can invoke `py builddrivers.py` with the necessary command-line arguments plus `--TESTING`, which turns on the *testing* mode (it is False by default).

-Setting an alternative destination automatically turns off the looping mechanism.
+Setting the testing mode automatically turns off the looping mechanism.
 When the build is finished, you will find a copy of the drivers (unless the build failed) and the `php-sdk` folder in the same directory of these Python scripts.

-This option is particularly useful in a test environment (or a virtual machine) in which these build scripts are copied to a temporary folder.
+In addition, you can set an alternative destination using `--DESTPATH=<some valid path>`, which is **None** by default.
+Note that these two options are *not* available in the interactive mode.
+However, they are particularly useful for testing purposes (such as testing in a virtual machine) in which these build scripts are copied to a temporary folder.
 After the drivers have been successfully compiled and copied to the designated location, the temporary folder can be safely removed.